AhnJihwan/AhnTri/README.md

 But first, UI first...
 # Whew!!
 Now it looks organized😆XD!
 # 400th COMMIT!!
+I can dev in break times in school because they are all online...
 # What this project is all 'bout
 This is for
  - People who don't want to trash thier old PC but has an useless USB